big-data-processor/bdp-document/source/fundamentals/concepts.rst

 As shown in the above figure of operating scheme, a Project contains DataFiles and Results, while Task definitions and customized Pages are stored in a Package.
-Projects are created by users and Packages are created by developers.
+Projects are created by plain users and Packages are created by developers.

-A basic usage cycle (highlighted in the blue color) may start by creating a project with selected packages.
+A basic data cycle (highlighted in the blue color) may start by creating a project with selected packages.
-Users can upload required files to this project and these files become DataFiles.
+Users can then upload files to this project and these files become DataFile records.
-Then, users can execute tasks that belong to the selected packages.
+After tagging appropriate file tags to DataFile records, users can execute tasks that belong to the selected packages.
-After setting the tasks parameters, the selected task can be executed and all provenance of the task is stored as a Result.
+Once after task parameters are set, the task is executing and all the provenance of a task is stored as a Result record.

+Almost everything related to a task execution is recorded in a Result.
 You may see the Result records as histories.
-Almost everything that related to a task execution is recorded in a Result.
 A Result records task status, parameters including input/output files, the runtime configurations, standard output/error, the task commands, the running time and all related information.
 After task executions, new DataFile records may be created in the Project and these DataFiles may be used as inputs of another task.